How to Sync Asana Milestones to Google Calendar Events

 Click Confirm when you’ve chosen a flow direction.

 Step 3.
-Set rules to sync Asana milestones to Google Calendar events
+Filter Asana milestones from syncing to Google Calendar with rules

 Next, we’ll set up rules that determine which trigger events will send data between Asana and Google Calendar.
 Here, we’ll set task type to Milestone to only sync Launch dates from Asana.